Frauds, Myths, and Mysteries

 Frauds, Myths, and Mysteries: Science and Pseudoscience in Archaeology is a book by Kenneth L. Feder on the topic of pseudoarchaeology.
-Feder is an emeritus professor of archaeology at Central Connecticut State University.
+Feder is an emeritus professor of anthropology at Central Connecticut State University.

 Frauds, Myths, and Mysteries takes a skeptical look at the many false claims in the field of archaeology and promotes the use of the scientific method to evaluate such claims.
 It follows in the tradition of Martin Gardner's Fads and Fallacies in the Name of Science.
 The author attempts to engage the reader through humor and personal anecdotes.
 The book is intended for both general consumption and as a textbook for archaeology courses.
-It was originally published in 1990 and in 2019 the 10th edition was published.
+It was originally published in 1990, and in 2025 the 11th edition was published.

-Contents and synopsis of the 10th edition
+Contents and synopsis of the 11th edition

 Preface

-In the preface, the author discusses how there came to be 10 editions, lists what's new in this edition, describes the special features of the book, makes acknowledgements, and provides info about the cover photo.
+In the preface, the author discusses how there came to be 11 editions, lists what's new in this edition, describes the special features of the book, makes acknowledgements, and provides info about the cover photo.

 My pseudoscience cheat sheet

-This is a concise skeptical framework to aid in evaluating archaeological claims.
+Feder presents a concise skeptical framework to aid in evaluating archaeological claims.